iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 ### The Design constraints
-As mentioned above, we have some design constraints to keep things simple, as this ensures everyone has access to the same materials, and that you will be able to model and validate your constructs against known products.
+As mentioned above, there are some design constraints to keep things simple, as this ensures everyone has access to the same materials, and that you will be able to model and validate your constructs against known products.
-For a summary of these constraints:
+These constraints include:
 1. **Parts and plasmids:** A selection from the 2024 iGEM Distribution Kit
 2. **Assembly:** Golden Gate Assembly
 3. **Chassis:** _E. coli_ DH5a, DH10b strains are recommended, but use what is available in your lab
-4. **Measurement:** GFP
+4. **Measurement:** GFP fluorescence

 If you are feeling adventurous, feel free to go beyond these constraints, but there will not be material to help troubleshoot.